 Eagle Lake in Colorado County, Texas — The American South (West South Central)

 Location.
-29° 33.994′ N, 96° 19.877′ W. Marker is in Eagle Lake, Texas, in Colorado County.
-Marker is on Farm to Market Road 102 half a mile south of Carter Walker Lane, on the left when traveling south.
+29° 35.311′ N, 96° 20.035′ W. Marker is in Eagle Lake, Texas, in Colorado County.
+Marker is at the intersection of East Main Street and Commerce Street, on the right when traveling north on East Main Street.
 Touch for map.
 Marker is in this post office area: Eagle Lake TX 77434, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 26, 2010, by Gregory Walker of La Grange, Texas.
-This page has been viewed 827 times since then and 28 times this year.
-Photos: 1, 2. submitted on April 26, 2010, by Gregory Walker of La Grange, Texas. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on April 26, 2010, by Gregory Walker of La Grange, Texas.
+This page has been viewed 584 times since then.
+Photos: 1, 2. submitted on April 26, 2010, by Gregory Walker of La Grange, Texas. • Syd Whittle was the editor who published this page.